-The E5 electric furnace is designed only for indoor installations and can be readily connected to the high static duct system of a home.
-Units are approved for single/multistory residential or mobile/modular/manufactured structures in upflow or downflow configurations.
-E5 furnaces can be installed in a closet, alcove, or as a freestanding unit.
+The E4 electric furnace is designed only for indoor installations and can be readily connected to the high static duct system of a home.
+Units are approved for single/multistory residential or mobile/modular/manufactured structures in upflow, downflow, (freestanding/closet/alcove) configurations.